Skip to content

 One

-Your people are in place.
+Your staff is there.
 The shared picture is not.

 Credible people.
 Real effort.
 No single version of ready.